lawndoc/threat-sense/README.md

-# ScamShield
+# Scam Sense

-ScamShield protects users from various scams and attacks from malicious or hijacked websites.
+Scam Sense protects users from various scams and attacks from malicious or hijacked websites.
 When detected, the extension displays a warning overlay that persists until the user confirms they understand the risks.

 ![fake captcha warning](resources/fake-captcha.png)